 Other Types of Estimations

-As I said earlier, the ROM is the most initial estimation for any project and hence it can be +50% to -50% (PMBOK).
-There are other estimates that help the project stakeholders to know more about the cost variance later on.
+As I said earlier, the ROM is the most initial estimation for any project, and hence it can be +50% to -50% (PMBOK).
+Other estimates help the project stakeholders to know more about the cost variance later on.